scinlp-workshop/scinlp-workshop.github.io/index.md

 ### Call for papers

 We welcome submissions of **short abstracts (1 page)** related to the above research areas.
 Submissions may include previously published results, late-breaking results, work in progress, among other types of scholarly work.
-Accepted relevant submissions will be accepted for presentation in the **poster session**.
+Accepted relevant submissions will be accepted for presentation in the **virtual poster session**, where the abstracts will be available alongside **3 min videos** uploaded by the authors.

 To submit an abstract, please send an email to **scinlp@googlegroups.com** with the subject line "SCINLP submission: [TITLE]".
 Please include: